Introduction to the Gluten-Free, Casein-Free, Soy-Free Diet

 Some kids are so sensitive that even handling products with wheat or casein will alter behavior.
 Technically, gluten is too large of a molecule to pass through the skin’s barrier.
 However, we all know that kids put their hands in their mouth.
 In addition, with the help of steam, or even some oils (for example, when hydrolyzation occurs), it may allow the ingredients to enter the body via hair follicles.
 The palms of the hands and the bottom of the feet are especially porous.
 A good example of this is Play-Doh.
 It has wheat as an ingredient.

 Also, be careful of cosmetic products.
 Examples include skin lotion, shampoo, sunscreen and soap.
 Check anything you are applying to the child’s skin or that you are allowing them to play with.

 Note: Since these are not food products, the labels are not as easy find or understand.
 When in doubt, call the manufacturer.

 That’s for you to decide.
 Sure, a lifestyle change is always challenging at first, but dealing with a child who has behavior issues because they are struggling and in pain is hard too.
 Kids will not get better without interventions.
-And, don’t forget, kids grow.
+Also, don’t forget, kids grow.
 They get bigger and more difficult to handle.
 So, really, it comes down to which type of “hard” you prefer… A child who is hard to handle?
 A child that may be in pain?
 Or, a lifestyle that requires you to pay attention to what you eat?